Become a Member

 Your biggest benefit is that you are a member of the finest and first Local in the entertainment business in the United States and that you have the power to have a voice in your workplace.
 The greatest privilege is working alongside the men and women who set the highest standards of your chosen craft.

 A Local One apprenticeship can provide an opportunity to be trained in all aspects of the industry.
-With apprenticeships in theatres, television studios, and shops, not only do our apprentices receive hands-on training with some of the most cutting-edge technology in the business, they get to work side by side with Local One members learning crafts that have been at the forefront of our Union for 132 years.
+With apprenticeships in theatres, television studios, and fabrication shops, not only do our apprentices receive hands-on training with some of the most cutting-edge technology in the business, but they also get to work side by side with Local One member’s learning crafts that have been at the forefront of our Union for 138 years.

 Apprentice positions last 2 to 3 years and lead to full membership status.
-To qualify for an apprenticeship within Local One, candidates must take a skills assessment test and place within the top 20 scores.
-If an apprenticeship within Local One is of interest to you, please contact the Local One office for more information.
+To qualify for an apprenticeship within Local One, candidates must take a skills assessment test and place within the top 25 scores.
+If an apprenticeship within Local One is of interest to you, please visit the apprenticeship website here for additional information about test contents and study suggestions.

 How to Unionize